Left ventricular ejection fraction of the heart: norms, reasons for low and high, how to increase. Norms of cardiac ejection fraction Low fraction

 Diagnostics

-Performed when at least one symptom or warning sign is present.
+It is carried out if at least one symptom or warning sign is present.

-Decreased ejection fraction is not an independent disease.
+Reduced ejection fraction is not an independent disease.
 Such a name cannot be found in the international classifier.

-It is solved by diagnostic methods:
+It can be solved using diagnostic methods:

-ECG provides information on the presence of arrhythmias, their nature and degree.
+An ECG provides information on the presence of arrhythmias, their nature and degree.
 It can be carried out during the day using a special Holter monitor.

 Treatment